 - arrays and lists

 - hashes

-- special variables (@ARGV, \$\, %ENV) and
+- special variables (@ARGV, \$, %ENV)

-- regular expressions.
+- some more Perl one-liners, and

 Aside: A better way to run Perl Programs

 - We have seen that when we want to run a Perl program called eg1, we say: perl eg1. - Wouldn't it be better if we could just type eg1 to run our program? - Then we could install our own Perl programs in a public place and let our friends run them - without them caring what language the programs are written in!